PeachyDB-Inc/PeachyDB/README.md

 - **12.b)** If non-coordinator nodes which are involved in writes are also down then it can delay the application of transactions.

-- **12.c)** It is best to monitor the cluster closely and replace failed nodes as quickly as possible.
+- **12.c)** It is best to monitor the cluster closely and replace failed AWS nodes (failure of AWS EC2 Instances can occur and should be planned for) as quickly as possible.

 - **12.d)** This product chooses consistency over availability for write transactions in the presence of failures.